Integrated gasification combined cycle: Cost and reliability

 A key issue in implementing IGCC is its high capital cost, which prevents it from competing with other power plant technologies.
 Currently, ordinary pulverized coal plants are the lowest cost power plant option.
 The advantage of IGCC comes from the ease of retrofitting existing power plants that could offset the high capital cost.
 In a 2007 model, IGCC with CCS is the lowest-cost system in all cases.
 This model compared estimations of levelized cost of electricity, showing IGCC with CCS to cost 71.9 $US2005/MWh, pulverized coal with CCS to cost 88 $US2005/MWh, and natural gas combined cycle with CCS to cost 80.6 $US2005/MWh.
 The levelized cost of electricity was noticeably sensitive to the price of natural gas and the inclusion of carbon storage and transport costs.

 The potential benefit of retrofitting has so far, not offset the cost of IGCC with carbon capture technology.
 A 2013 report by the U.S. Energy Information Administration demonstrates that the overnight cost of IGCC with CCS has increased 19% since 2010.
 Amongst the three power plant types, pulverized coal with CCS has an overnight capital cost of $5,227 (2012 dollars)/kW, IGCC with CCS has an overnight capital cost of $6,599 (2012 dollars)/kW, and natural gas combined cycle with CCS has an overnight capital cost of $2,095 (2012 dollars)/kW.
 Pulverized coal and NGCC costs did not change significantly since 2010.
 The report further relates that the 19% increase in IGCC cost is due to recent information from IGCC projects that have gone over budget and cost more than expected.

 Recent testimony in regulatory proceedings show the cost of IGCC to be twice that predicted by Goddell, from $96 to 104/MWh.
 That's before addition of carbon capture and sequestration (sequestration has been a mature technology at both Weyburn in Canada (for enhanced oil recovery) and Sleipner in the North Sea at a commercial scale for the past ten years)—capture at a 90% rate is expected to have a $30/MWh additional cost.

-Wabash River was down repeatedly for long stretches due to gasifier problems.
-The gasifier problems have not been remedied—subsequent projects, such as Excelsior's Mesaba Project, have a third gasifier and train built in.
-However, the past year has seen Wabash River running reliably, with availability comparable to or better than other technologies.
+Wabash was down repeatedly for long stretches due to gasifier problems.
+Subsequent projects, such as Excelsior's Mesaba Project, have a third gasifier and train built in.